VictorCardoso22/VictorCardoso22.github.io/README.md

 ### Sobre mim
-- Meu nome é Victor Cardoso, sou Desenvolvedor Web e Mibile, atualmente moro em Maceió/AL, Brasil -Trabalho com desenvolvimento de sistemas pelo menos há 3 anos tendo flutter como foco principal.
+- Meu nome é Victor Cardoso, sou Desenvolvedor Web e Mobile, atualmente moro em Maceió/AL, Brasil
+- Trabalho com desenvolvimento de sistemas pelo menos há 3 anos tendo flutter como foco principal.
--Trabalho no setor de desenvolvimento de sistemas da polícia militar do estado de Alagoas e sou co-fundador da 6Code Solutions.
+- Trabalho no setor de desenvolvimento de sistemas da polícia militar do estado de Alagoas e sou co-fundador da 6Code Solutions.

 ---

 ### About me
--My name is Victor Cardoso, I'm a Web and Mobile Developer, I currently live in Maceió/AL, Brazil -I've been working with systems development for at least 3 years with flutter as my main focus.
+- My name is Victor Cardoso, I'm a Web and Mobile Developer, I currently live in Maceió/AL, Brazil
+- I've been working with systems development for at least 3 years with flutter as my main focus.
--I work in the systems development sector of the military police of the state of Alagoas and I am a co-founder of 6Code Solutions
+- I work in the systems development sector of the military police of the state of Alagoas and I am a co-founder of 6Code Solutions

 ---
 ### Technologies & Tools